 The Primakoff reaction will transfer nearly all the energy of the beam into four photons, which are going forward.
 Most of this energy will be deposited in the FCAL, except for leakage down the beampipe and a small amount into the BCAL for some events.
 We expect a simple trigger with an energy threshold in the FCAL should have very high efficiency for any events that can be reconstructed: the FCAL trigger with a total energy threshold around 1 GeV can be used.
 To estimate trigger rate we used the same method as for the time-of-flight trigger rate study for CPP [22] with data extracted from dedicated runs with a high rate random trigger.
 We used a trigger threshold of FCAL total energy greater than 1 GeV deposited within a 40 ns time window excluding the innermost FCAL layer.
 Fig. 12 shows the values for LH2 and empty target configurations.
-Since the proposed lead target is 1.7 times thicker than the LH2 target (in radiation lengths), we used for this experiment.
+Since the proposed lead target is 1.7 times thicker than the LH2 target (in radiation lengths), we used the empty target rate plus the difference between LH2 and empty target rates scaled by a factor of 1.7.
+That gives a trigger rate of 9 kHz for 20 nA of beam current.